 Who has gender dysphoria?

 The average age of people presenting to gender identity clinics is 42 years.
 Gender dysphoria affects men and women.
-About four times as many people who were born male want to change their gender as those born female.
+About four times as many people who were born male want to change their sex as those born female.
 It can affect children and teenagers as well.
 Around 100 children and adolescents are referred to specialist gender services each year in the UK.